 The film also takes stabs at contemporary politics.
 In a flashback establishing Bhuria’s increasing evil and power, a title announces that we are in 1993, a year of communal riots in Mumbai.
 Bhuria incites both Hindus and Muslims against each other simply by changing a few pieces of his clothing and encouraging people to use swords against their enemies.

 These specific events in particular and communal tensions in general are seen in mainstream Hindi movies fairly often, and the theme of the importance of sectarian harmony has been a staple for decades (for example, it’s a component of the 1970s Maha Chor mentioned in this column last year).
 So has the trope of a villain using urban violence as a distraction from whatever nefarious deeds they’re trying to get away with.
 In my experience, what’s unique about this scene is that Bhuria’s only aim is to spread evil and destruction.
-He’s not pulling a heist or taking down a competitor while the police are trying to main peace elsewhere, and he’s not luring a superhero out of hiding in order to prey on them.
+He’s not pulling a heist or taking down a competitor while the police are trying to maintain peace elsewhere, and he’s not luring a superhero out of hiding in order to prey on them.

 Rudraksh is hardly a political movie and the only belief system it pays attention to is its own pop culture brand of Hinduism, but it is firm in its depiction of evil that knows no affiliation.
 If we apply the idea that Bollywood’s most insightful elements tend to be the villains—that the evil characters embody what society is currently worried about or trying to work through—Rudraksh still seems modern in ways.
 Even just the scene of Bhuria’s sinister code-switching makes the film feel much less dated than most of the early 2000s films I’ve seen: India’s current prime minister is implicated in similar communal riots in a different state that happened just two years before it released, and in the news right now are horrific stories of right-wing vigilante mobs murdering people over issues of cows and beef.
 If there really were a magical artifact that gave someone the power to incite killings just for practice and to turn the whole world into hateful, destructive zombies, Mike Pence would absolutely send the Army Corps of Engineers after it in a flash.
 Rudraksh is sometimes referred to as a Bollywood remake of the Indiana Jones movies, but beyond the religious archaeology, it’s a different beast.